CanDIG/repository-template/README.md

 - Choose between using alpine or debian as the base operating system - we have found alpine can be slow for some applications

+### uWSGI config file

+If your service will be communicating with other services in the network using the web server gateway interface, you will need to edit the configuration file.

+#### `uwsgi.ini`

+This sets the configuration for uwsgi.
+You will need to add the name of the app and the port number as a minimum.
+The processes and [harakiri](https://uwsgi-docs.readthedocs.io/en/latest/Glossary.html) values can also be updated based on your needs.

 ### Github Actions

-Templates for two github actions ymls are in the [`.github/workflows/`](.github/workflows) directory and should be edited to suit the needs of the microservice.
+Templates for two Github actions ymls are in the [`.github/workflows/`](.github/workflows) directory and should be edited to suit the needs of the microservice.

 #### `dispatch-actions.yml`